 Sanctifying Rudolf Steiner

-Rudolf Steiner conceived Waldorf education as well as the mystical system upon which it is built, Anthroposophy.
-He propounded the principles of Waldorf pedagogy, and he directed the implementation of these principles in the day-to-day operations of the first Waldorf school.
-Today, he remains the central figure in the Waldorf movement — he is the guiding light in what quite rightly are often called Steiner or Steiner-Waldorf schools.
-He is the indispensable man, the founder, the authority.
+Rudolf Steiner invented Waldorf education as well as the mystical system upon which it is built, Anthroposophy.
+He laid down the principles of Waldorf education, and he directed the implementation of those principles in the day-to-day operations of the first Waldorf school.
+Today, he remains the central figure in the Waldorf movement — he is the indispensable man, the founder, the guiding light.

-One way to comprehend his preeminent role in Waldorf education is to consult the works written about Steiner by his admirers within the Waldorf movement.
+One way to comprehend Steiner's preeminent role in Waldorf education is to consult the works written about him by his admirers within the Waldorf movement.
 Consider, for instance, the booklet RUDOLF STEINER AS EDUCATOR.
-It was written by Hermann von Baravalle, an Anthroposophist and close associate of Rudolf Steiner.
+It was written by Hermann von Baravalle, an Anthroposophist who was a close associate of Steiner's.
 Von Baravalle taught at the first Waldorf school, where he participated in faculty meetings run by Steiner.
 Later, he was instrumental in bringing Waldorf education to America.

-RUDOLF STEINER AS EDUCATOR goes well beyond hagiography; it describes Steiner as virtually a flawless individual, nearly godlike in his perfection.
-This, indeed, is how Steiner is often seen and described by the advocates of Waldorf education.
-Other books about Steiner written by Anthroposophists and Waldorf educators bear such titles as • THE ESSENTIAL STEINER, • RUDOLF STEINER: Herald of a New Dawn, • A LIFE FOR THE SPIRIT: Rudolf Steiner in the Crosscurrents of Our Time, and • A MAN BEFORE OTHERS: Rudolf Steiner Remembered.
+RUDOLF STEINER AS EDUCATOR goes well beyond hagiography; it describes Steiner as virtually a flawless paragon, nearly godlike in his perfection.
+This, indeed, is how Steiner is often portrayed by the advocates of Waldorf education.
 In Waldorf schools, when teachers utter Steiner’s name, the tone is usually reverential.
-Discussions between faculty members often center on questions of Steiner interpretation.
-When a quotation from one of Steiner's books or lectures is produced and hashed out, argument tends to end: The final word has been given, and that word is Steiner's.
+Discussions between Waldorf faculty members often center on the proper interpretation of statements made by Steiner.
+When a quotation from one of Steiner's books or lectures is produced, argument tends to end: The final word has been given, and that word is Steiner's.

 There is little intentional humor in Steiner’s works, and the role Steiner usually assumed — and was accorded — was that of an unchallengeable savant delivering pearls of wisdom, not a conversationalist eager to hear what others had to say.
 But von Baravalle would have us believe otherwise: